About Cataract Lenses

 Cataracts are a leading cause of vision loss across the globe.
 Luckily, with cataract surgery, Dr. Ralph Chu at Chu Vision Institute can correct this loss.
 When it has been determined that it is time to remove the cataract, you have many options for correcting your vision.
 Modern cataract surgery allows Dr. Chu to use modern surgical techniques and technologies, providing the most precision and accuracy to your visual outcome.
 Laser-Assisted Cataract Surgery is one of these tools.
 Dr. Chu was the first in Minnesota to offer Laser-Assisted Cataract Surgery with the VICTUS Femtosecond Laser.

 During refractive cataract surgery, your eye lens is removed and replaced with an artificial intraocular lens (IOL).
 Sometimes referred to as an implant, an IOL is an artificial lens placed in the eye to function just like your eye's natural lens.
 Thanks to cutting-edge developments in ocular technology, advanced IOLs can now correct or improve any existing refractive errors, such as nearsightedness, farsightedness, or astigmatism.
 As a result, you may become less dependent on glasses or contacts.
-Board-certified ophthalmologist Dr. Ralph Chu is pleased to offer several advanced IOL options for patients who undergo refractive surgery to remove cataracts.
+Board-certified ophthalmologist Dr. Ralph Chu is pleased to offer several advanced IOL options for patients who undergo surgery to remove cataracts.
 Prior to your surgery, Dr. Chu will provide you with options for standard and advanced IOLs to meet your unique vision needs and lifestyle.
-If you are experiencing cloudy eyesight associated with cataracts, contact Chu Vision Institute in Bloomington, MN.
+If you are experiencing cloudy eyesight associated with cataracts, contact Chu Vision Institute in Minneapolis, MN.
 Our expert team looks forward to sharing more about advanced techniques and technologies to help you obtain clearer vision.

 What Are my Cataract Lens Options?